Kupar/VirusTotal_URLrep/README.md

 	If using a premium API key, comment out line 52 with “#”.
 This is the logic that 	handles the rate limiting of the free tier key.

 Replace the file path & file name in line 66 with a valid CSV file on your local machine containing the URL indicators to be researched.
-	Each row should contain one plaintext URL in the first column of the file Many security tools have an export option where CSV may be specified if a log export is to be used for this input file
+	Each row should contain one plaintext URL in the first column of the file.
+	Many security tools have an export option where CSV may be specified if a log export is to be used for this input file.

 Replace the file path & give a valid name to the output file specified on line 70.
 	This file will be overwritten after the first execution unless an alternate filename is specified.